Almac Group Discover an Exciting Link between its Immune Response Assay and Checkpoint Inhibitor Based Therapy

 Study Published in JNCI

-Craigavon, N.I., 10 October 2016 – Almac Group’s Diagnostics business unit today announced the identification of a novel immune response mechanism in breast tumours deficient in DNA repair.
+Craigavon, N.I., 10 October 2016 – Almac Group’s Diagnostic Services business unit today announced the identification of a novel immune response mechanism in breast tumors deficient in DNA repair.
 The study has been published in the Journal of the National Cancer Institute (JNCI).

 The current study explains the molecular basis of this 44-gene immune based assay and demonstrates that the genes in the assay reflect activation of the innate immune response cGAS/STING/TBK1/IRF3 pathway in response to DNA damage.